RedisTimeSeries/RedisTimeSeries/README.md

 2. Grafana - using SimpleJson datasource.

 ## Memory model
-Each series has a linked list of chunks.
+A time series is a linked list of meomry chunks.
-Each chunk has 1+ samples.
-Sample is a timestamp+value.
+Each chunk has a predefined size of samples, each sample is a tuple of the time and the value.
+Each sample is the size of 128bit (64bit for the timestamp and 64bit for the value).

 ## Features
 * Quick inserts (50K samples per sec)
 * Query by start time and end-time
 * Aggregated queries (Min, Max, Avg, Sum, Count) for any time bucket
 * Configurable max retention period
+* Compations/Rollups - automatiicly updated aggregated timeseries

 ## Build
 1. `cd src`